Agnes Marion Macalpine Leny1

 M, #195083, b.
 28 November 1898, d.
 30 August 1970

-He was educated at Eton College, Windsor, Berkshire, England.1 He fought in the First World War.1 He gained the rank of Captain in the service of the Royal Marines.1 He fought in the Second World War, where he was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1940.1 He held the office of Deputy Lieutenant (D.L.) of Hertfordshire in 1948.1 He held the office of Justice of the Peace (J.P.) for Hertfordshire in 1950.1 He succeeded to the title of 3rd Baronet Halsey, of Gaddesdon, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the First World War.1 He gained the rank of Captain in the Royal Marines.1 He fought in the Second World War, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1940.1 He held the office of Deputy Lieutenant (D.L.) of Hertfordshire in 1948.1 He held the office of Justice of the Peace (J.P.) for Hertfordshire in 1950.1 He succeeded as the 3rd Baronet Halsey, of Gaddesdon, co.
 Hereford [U.K., 1920] on 2 September 1950.1 He held the office of Vice-Lord-Lieutenant of Hampshire in 1957.1

 Children of Sir Thomas Edgar Halsey, 3rd Bt. and Jean Margaret Palmer Brooke